kunalsharma0508/Student-ERP-System/README.md

 # Student-ERP-System
-A Mobile Application for Students to Keep Record of their Attendance and Show their Timetable
+A Mobile Application for Students to Keep Record of their Attendance and Show their Timetable.

 Technology Used -> flutter , Firebase